Current Projects

 Project page: https://secoora.org/georgia-harmful-algal-blooms/

-Mixotrophic grazing in the Southern Ocean
+Mixotrophy in Southern Ocean isolates

 Mixotrophs are important members of the microbial community in the Southern Ocean - having the ability to both photosynthesize and consume prey through heterotrophy - and can be responsible for a large amount of microbial community grazing.
 The Southern Ocean appears to be the only region of the ocean where both dissolved iron (Fe) and manganese (Mn) can be in low enough in surface waters to inhibit photosynthetic growth.
 We hypothesize that low levels of these trace metal stimulate grazing in Southern Ocean mixotrophs as an alternative strategy to photosynthesis.
 To test this, the growth rates, grazing rates, and photosynthetic capabilities of three mixotrophs isolated from the Southern Ocean are being analyzed under low iron and manganese conditions in the lab.
-Following these analyses, a transcriptomic analysis will be carried out to explore the metabolic signatures underpinning their trophic behavior and micronutrient status.
+A transcriptomic analysis will be carried out to explore the metabolic signatures underpinning their trophic behavior and micronutrient status.

 Led by Ph.
 D student Claire Cook.
 Collaborators: co-PI Nicole Millette (VIMS), Becky Gast (WHOI).
 Supported by NSF Office of Polar Programs